eatyourpeas/checktick/docs/user-management.md

 - Non-admins receive 403
 - Actions are audit-logged

-- Survey users: `/surveys/{slug}/users/`
+### Survey Users: `/surveys/{slug}/users/`

-  - **Only available for organization surveys**.
+- **Only available for organisation surveys**.
 Individual users cannot access this page.
 - Owners, org admins (if the survey belongs to their org), and survey creators can add/update/remove survey members.
 - Survey viewers see a read-only list.
 - Actions are audit-logged.

 ## API endpoints